parthib22/Weatherize/README.md

-# Weather-Mate
+# Weatherize
-Visit this webpage at https://weather.parthib22.repl.co/
+Visit this webpage at https://weatherize.w3spaces.com